Sales demos are often the most pivotal moments in the sales process.

 Instead of “building up” to the most valuable part of your demo (“saving the best for last”), winning demos begin with the most valuable part.

-In other words, if a customer spent 7 minutes talking about “coaching,” 4 minutes talking about “onboarding,” and 5 minutes talking about “pipeline management” during the prior discovery call, then the demo would begin by immediately addressing the “coaching” use case, instead of saving that for the end (which is all-too common in SaaS demos).
+In other words, if a customer spent 7 minutes talking about “coaching,” 4 minutes talking about “onboarding,” and 5 minutes talking about “pipeline management” during the prior discovery call, then the demo would begin by immediately addressing the “coaching” use case, instead of saving that for the end.

 Remember earlier when we talked about “speaker switches per minute”?

-A strong sign that a demo is going well is the rate of back and forth discussion gradually accelerates as the call progresses further and further.
+A strong sign that a sales demo is going well is the rate of back and forth discussion gradually accelerates as the demo progresses further and further.

 In other words, effective demos begin as a pitch and slowly evolve into a strong back-and-forth dialogue.